Innovation In A World On Fire

 The reality is you have a fixed budget per sprint (let's say 1,000 person-hours).
 Every hour is allocated.
 Every story is prioritized.
 Negotiations are difficult.
 You're delivering against commitments and still not getting everything done.
 Where does this time for innovation come from?

-Innovation requires a difficult and scary investment decision: reallocation.
+Innovation requires a difficult investment decision: reallocation.

 How the Math Actually Works